nextcloud/notes-android/README.md

 # ownCloud Notes
 An android client for [ownCloud Notes App](https://github.com/owncloud/notes/).

-:construction: **Warning:** This app is beta.
-This means it is not tested well (only by some VMs and my personal device).

 :arrow_forward: **Access:** Since this app is currently not available in any Appstore, i will provide some versions in [my ownCloud instance](http://owncloud.niedermann.it/index.php/s/BOM5V1VZwscFk1k).
 Feel free to download and distribute.
 But *be careful*: This kind of installation does not include any kind of automatic updates, so you will have to check manually for new security and feature updates.

 ## :rocket: Features